LtAmritRaj2/LtAmritRaj2/README.md

 🌱 I’m currently learning data science through the IIT Madras BS program and Statistics at Delhi University.
 🤝 I’m looking to collaborate on AI projects, statistical research, and chess game analysis tools.
 📫 How to reach me: amritraj5159@gmail.com
-💼 I'm also working as a Zomato customer support chat assistant.
 ⚡ Fun fact: I love playing chess, enjoy badminton, and deeply respect the Indian army!